SaketV8/SaketV8/README.md

 - 🌱 I’m currently learning **Web Dev**
 - 👀 I’m interested in **Backend Development**
 - 🍅 I am an Android developer at heart, learning web development to establish my presence on the web.
-- ⚡ Fun fact: **Somewhere, something incredible is waiting to be known**
+- ⚡ Fun fact **Somewhere, something incredible is waiting to be known**

 </p>